oscardef/optiflow/README.md

 ### Missing Item Detection

-The system uses an intelligent inference algorithm to detect missing items with 5 safety checks to prevent false positives:
+The system uses a robust tag-matching algorithm to detect missing items in production environments.
+The algorithm is designed to handle RFID reader inconsistencies and prevent false positives.

 #### How It Works

 ```
 ┌─────────────────────────────────────────────────────────────────────┐
-│                    MISSING ITEM DETECTION FLOW                       │
+│              SIMPLIFIED MISSING DETECTION ALGORITHM                  │
+│          (No distance checking - tag matching only)                  │
 └─────────────────────────────────────────────────────────────────────┘

     1. Hardware Packet Arrives (RFID + UWB Data)